 - Student-teacher ratios remain low (resulting in higher student achievement and lasting academic benefits).
-Low ratios are especially important in the early grades.

-- There is more differentiated instruction.
+- There is more differentiated instruction and more hands-on work.

 - It is safer because there are four eyes and ears instead of two.